satsummit/landscape/app/_sections/3-capture/1-resolution-considerations.md

 Increased capture capacity for large satellites and new microsatellite platforms offer frequent revisit rates and more extensive image capture, allowing high frequency monitoring of changes on earth.
 More regular data makes it easier to study change over time, track the progress of projects, and leverage recent imagery to visualize a region in the days leading up to a disaster.
 Seasonal forecast products such as [Copernicus Climate Change Service](https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset&keywords=((%20%22Product%20type:%20Seasonal%20forecasts%22%20))) provide satellite data and graphical products that are updated every month for various use cases.

+{% comment %}
+%% Commented out because the map does not work.
+It uses mapbox's classic styles which are deprecated.

 Planet Labs high frequency imagery over Canada below shows the progress of the growing season, week by week.

 <div id="revisitComparison"></div>
+{% endcomment %}

 ## Spatial/ Temporal Resolution Trade offs